-Does this financial product have a sustainable investment objective?
-Yes No It will make a minimum of sustainable It promotes environmental and social (E/S) characteristics and, although it does not have the investments with an environmental objective of sustainable investment, it will objective: % governance practices. contain a minimum proportion of \% sustainable investments in economic activities that are considered environmentally with an environmental objective in sustainable under the EU taxonomy economic activities that are considered environmentally sustainable under the in economic activities that are not EU taxonomy considered environmentally sustainable under the EU taxonomy with an environmental objective in economic activities that are not considered environmentally sustainable under the EU taxonomy with a social objective It will make a minimum of sustainable It promotes E/S characteristics, but will not \mathbf{X} make sustainable investments investments with a social objective:
+an economic activity that contributes to an environmental or social objective, provided that it does not cause Does this financial product have a sustainable investment objective? significant harm to any Yes No of these objectives and that the companies It will make a minimum of sustainable It promotes environmental and social (E/S) benefiting from the characteristics and, although it does not have the investments with an environmental investments apply good objective of sustainable investment, it will objective: % governance practices. contain a minimum proportion of \% sustainable investments in economic activities that are considered environmentally The EU taxonomy is a with an environmental objective in sustainable under the EU taxonomy classification system economic activities that are considered adopted by Regulation environmentally sustainable under the in economic activities that are not (EU) 2020/852, which EU taxonomy considered environmentally establishes a list of sustainable under the EU taxonomy environmentally with an environmental objective in sustainable economic economic activities that are not activities.
+This considered environmentally sustainable under the EU taxonomy regulation does not investments with a social objective:

+It will make a minimum of sustainable